 What is Two Factor Authentication?

 Two Factor Authentication (TFA or 2FA) or Multi-factor Authentication refers to a practice commonly used by financial institutions and other sensitive applications to make sure that the person signing into an account is really that person and not a hacker.
-It is used above and beyond the usual login credentials.
-You may have used 2FA without realizing what it was called.
+Two Factor Authentication is used in addition to the usual login credentials.
+You use 2FA without realizing it.
 Like me, when I first encountered it a few years ago, you may have been annoyed that your bank was asking you to prove your identity when you’ve already entered your username and password.

 Your UserID and Password together make up the first factor of authentication.
-The second factor is a code that is known only to you.
+The second factor is a code only you know.
 For example, when you receive a six digit code on your cell phone to provide after you’ve entered your password.
-Another example is commonly used with credit cards.
+Credit cards also use 2FA.
 The credit card number, expiration date, and the sneaky code on the back are all available to someone with the card in their hands.
 2FA would ask you for your billing zip code.

 Why is 2FA important?